-Procedure:
+Reservation Procedure

-Upon arrival, individuals requesting the use of a study room must check in at the library's service desk.
-Availability will be reviewed at this time and reservations will be taken if in use.
-Meeting room users are asked to notify staff when the session is finished.
-The room will be inspected for condition.

-Staff will take reservations.
-Library administration will approve after-hour reservations, if applicable.
-Problems and questions will be referred to library administration.
-Library administration will refer problems to the library board of trustees as needed.
+- Upon arrival, study room users must check in at the library service desk. - Meeting room users must notify staff upon completion of their session for inspection. - Issues or disputes will be referred to library administration, who will refer to the library board of trustees as needed.

-Cancellations:
+Cancellations and No Shows

-A 24-hour notice of cancellation is requested.
-When it is necessary to cancel, applicants are asked to inform staff if a room is no longer needed so that it can be reassigned to an available status.
-Applicants who have not arrived within 10 minutes of the scheduled start time will be considered no-shows and the reservation will be removed.
-Failure to cancel within 24 hours of reservation could result in the forefeiture of meeting privileges.
-Three sessions within a calendar year of no-shows will be suspended from use of the room for one month or at the discretion of administration.
+- A 24-hour notice of cancellation is requested. - If an applicant does not arrive within 10 minutes of the scheduled start time, the reservation will be forfeited. - Failure to cancel at least 24 hours in advance may result in the loss of future booking privileges.
+Three no-shows within a calendar year will result in a onemonth suspension from room use or further action at the discretion of library administration.